JB11115/lgimapy/README.md

 # lgimapy

 ![Python Versions][python-versions]
-![BSD License][license]

-This is a general purpose python library for LGIM America with modules for for loading/interacting with data from various databases, modeling/building indexes, performing quantitative analysis, and publishing reports.
+This is a general purpose python library for LGIM America with modules for for loading/interacting with data from various databases, scraping Bloomberg data, performing quantitative analysis, constructing portfolio trades, plotting figures, and publishing reports.

 ## Table of contents